rust-lang/rfcs/text/0000-target-tier-policy.md

 have previously worked on the target, and will be communicated widely to the Rust community before being dropped from a stable release.

-In some circumstances, especially if the target maintainer team does not respond in a timely fashion, Rust teams may land pull requests that temporarily disable some targets in the nightly compiler, in order to implement a feature not yet supported by those targets.
+In some circumstances, especially if the target maintainers do not respond in a timely fashion, Rust teams may land pull requests that temporarily disable some targets in the nightly compiler, in order to implement a feature not yet supported by those targets.
 (As an example, this happened when introducing the 128-bit types `u128` and `i128`.)
 Such a pull request will include notification and coordination with the maintainers of such targets.
 The maintainers of such targets will then be expected to implement the corresponding target-specific support in order to re-enable the target.
 If the maintainers of such targets cannot provide such support in time for the next stable release, this may result in demoting or removing the targets.

 ## Tier 1 target policy